 These people provide an internet platform where different interested car owners list their cars for rent and also clients who are able to look for an appropriate vehicle for their needs.
 This peer to peer car sharing is similar to Airbnb or what you call Couchsurfing websites wherein people share apartments for rent.

-In the age of the internet, the growth of social networks and smartphone technology has greatly influenced the development of peer to peer car sharing.
+In the age of the internet, the growth of social networks and smartphone technology has greatly influenced the development of peer-to-peer car sharing.
 The sharing economy is one of the main factors or elements in modern society.
-We also can’t deny that peer to peer car sharing is also part of it.
+We also can’t deny that peer-to-peer car sharing is also part of it.

 Peer to peer car sharing is a great opportunity for car owners who do not always need a car and for renters too who do not need car ownership.

 It helps car owners to contribute to the sharing economy and this also offers a place where car owners can help other people to drive a vehicle since they do not own one themselves.
-Many studies concluded that most of the cars are just usually parked for 95% of the time, so with the help of peer-to-peer car sharing, it helps both car owners and people who need a car.
+Many studies concluded that most of the cars are just usually parked 95% of the time, so with help of peer-to-peer car sharing, it helps both car owners and people who need a car.

-Peer to peer car sharing is facilitated by third party services.
+Peer-to-peer car sharing is facilitated by third-party services.
 These online networks are accessible by websites or smartphone apps to match potential renters with owners choosing to loan out their cars in specific markets throughout the country.
 The following said services perform background checks on each potential vehicle owner and renter to ensure that they have clean records and auto insurance before they could lend the car.

 Peer-to-peer car sharing is a better alternative.